Incubaid/arakoon/src/download.rst

 =========
 On this page you can find all the required packages to install Arakoon Release 1.1.0

-Arakoon 1.1.0 can only be installed on Ubuntu 64-bit.
+Arakoon 1.1.0 can only be installed on Linux.
+We provide packages for Debian amd64.

 If you want support for other distros, please contact us and we'll see what we can do.